Trains in Germany

 MarinoBus offers a few different amenities to help keep customers as comfortable as possible during their journey to Milan from Ancona.
 For example, all buses are equipped with complimentary Wi-Fi that you can use on most portable electronic devices, like tablets, cellphones, and laptops.
 Each traveler will have access to a comfortable seat that reclines and provides plenty of legroom.
 Next to each seat is a personal outlet that you can use to keep all of your devices charged during your trip.
 You are welcome to bring up to one carry-on item and two pieces of luggage with you at no additional cost.
 If you would like to travel with a bike, you can do so, but it will count as one piece of luggage.
 You will also need to take the bike apart and store it in a bag, as well as pay a small additional fee.
 Each passenger is entitled to bring a small animal on the bus with them, but keep in mind that the pet needs to be stored in a carrier, and it cannot be placed on a seat.
 If you or someone that is traveling with you has limited mobility, employees can help you to board the bus and store your luggage.
 All buses are accessible for those with disabilities, including the on-board restrooms.

-Some of the Ancona bus stations to Milan you can start your journey from include Ancona, Via Guglielmo Marconi / SS681, Ancona, Piazza Rosselli (Stazione Ferroviaria) and Ancona Nord, Via Conca.
-Similarly, some of the arrival bus stations in Milan include Milan, Stazione Centrale, Milan, MILANO - P. Zza Laghi usc.
+There are a few bus stations in Ancona to start your route from including Ancona, Via Guglielmo Marconi / SS681, Ancona, Piazza Rosselli (Stazione Ferroviaria) and Ancona Nord, Via Conca.
+In Milan you have a few bus station options to choose from for your arrival including Milan, Stazione Centrale, Milan, MILANO - P. Zza Laghi usc.
 Autostrada new svinc and Milan, Largo Tazio Nuvolari (Romolo).

-When traveling this route, Omio customers are departing most frequently from Ancona and arriving in Milan, Stazione Centrale.
+Omio customers traveling this route depart most frequently from Ancona and arrive in Milan, Stazione Centrale.

-Passengers board their bus most frequently from Ancona and travel around 1 mile (s) / 1 km from the city center to this bus station.
+Passengers board their bus most frequently from Ancona and travel around 0.9 miles (1.4 km) from the city center to this bus station.

-Passengers traveling this route most often arrive at Milan, Stazione Centrale and need to travel approximately 1 mile (s) / 2 km from the bus station to the city center in Milan.
+Passengers traveling this route most often arrive at Milan, Stazione Centrale and need to travel approximately 1.9 miles (3 km) from the bus station to the city center in Milan.

 Here are some other resources that might have the information you need